valentas-kurauskas/margo/README.md

 Documentation: see doc/ (to be added more).

-Comments and feedback is welcome: valentas.kurauskas@mif.vu.lt.
+Comments and feedback is welcome: myfirstname@gmail.com.